The passage from the integral to the rational group ring in algebraic $K$-theory: A counterexample to the integral -to- conjecture

 The image of this homomorphism consists of all $a^n b^i$ for which $n+i$ is even, of which there are exactly 16 elements from which it follows that it actually is an inclusion.

 The conjugacy classes are given as follows

 Similarly to before, $QD_{32}$ is a $2$-group, so $K_{-1} \mathbb{Z} QD_{32}$ is torsion.
-Doing the same computation of the Schur indices appearing in the Wedderburn decomposition of $QD_{32}$ we get: \\ { \tt gap> G := SmallGroup(32,19); \\ <pc group of size 32 with 5 generators> \\ gap> WedderburnDecompositionWithDivAlgParts( GroupRing( Rationals, G ) ); [ [ 1, Rationals ], [ 1, Rationals ], [ 1, Rationals ], [ 1, Rationals ], [ 2, Rationals ], [ 2, NF(8,[ 1, 7 ]) ], [ 2, NF(16,[ 1, 7 ]) ] ] \\ } The values $(32,19)$ refer to the ID of $QD_{32}$ in the SmallGroups library of $GAP$.
+Doing the same computation of the Schur indices appearing in the Wedderburn decomposition of $QD_{32}$ we get: \\

+\begin{raggedright} {\tt Input> G := SmallGroup(32,19); \\ Output> <pc group of size 32 with 5 generators> \\ Input> WedderburnDecompositionWithDivAlgParts( GroupRing( Rationals, G)); Output> {[ [ 1, Rationals ], [ 1, Rationals ], [ 1, Rationals ], [ 1, Rationals ], [ 2, Rationals ], [ 2, NF(8,[ 1, 7 ]) ], [ 2, NF(16,[ 1, 7 ]) ] ]} \\ } \end{raggedright} The values $(32,19)$ refer to the ID of $QD_{32}$ in the SmallGroups library of $GAP$.
 Similarly to before, this means we have the Wedderburn decomposition